Revised COSO Framework: Improved but Further Adjustments Warranted

-IFAC is well-positioned to facilitate a constructive dialogue with the issuers of standards, guidance, and frameworks in the area of governance, risk management, and internal control across the world on how the terminology, various concepts, and guidelines could be better aligned in the future (this is one of the recommendations in IFAC's Global Survey on Risk Management and Internal Control).
+IFAC is well-positioned to facilitate a constructive dialogue with the issuers of standards, guidance, and frameworks in the area of governance, risk management, and internal control across the world on how the terminology, various concepts, and guidelines could be better aligned in the future.

 Further international alignment is an ambitious and challenging goal, but the potential benefits are significant.
 It is up to all those responsible for developing, implementing, using, and enforcing requirements and guidelines on governance, risk management, and internal control to work together to produce globally-aligned terminology, concepts, and guidelines that are relevant to all.
 IFAC and the PAIB Committee look forward to contributing to this collaborative effort.